dave-kennedy/whitelist/README.md

-The interface is self-explanatory: you can add and delete categories using the "Add" and "Delete" buttons, change categories using the tabs on the left side, rename a category using the text input on the right side, add domain names to the textarea beneath the category name to allow them through the whitelist.
+The interface is self-explanatory: you can add and delete categories using the "Add" and "Delete" buttons, change categories using the tabs on the left side, rename a category using the text input on the right side, and add domain names to the textarea beneath the category name to allow them through the whitelist.

 When you're finished editing, use the "Upload" button to upload the configuration to the DNS server.
 You will be prompted for the password of the